 - Ensure building insurance includes landlord liability cover

-- Provide Pinnacle with a full set of keys and a set for each tenant
+- Provide Pinnacle with a full set of keys and a set for each contract holder

 - Take meter readings on last day of residence

-- Close utility accounts and inform them of your new tenant’s details
+- Close utility accounts and inform them of your new contract holder’s details

 - Redirect your post